This adorable Watermelon Cake is frosted with buttercream to look like a watermelon, and it actually has watermelon baked inside it!

 Randomly place chocolate chips, with the pointed tip downwards, on the top of the cake to look like watermelon seeds.

-1. Can I make this cake in a 9×13-inch instead of two 9-inch pans?
-Yes, you can make it in a 9×13-inch pan.
-It will take about 3-5 minutes longer to bake.
+Yes, you can make it in a 9×13-inch pan, but it will take about 3-5 minutes longer to bake.

 - Preheat oven to 350˚F. Grease two 9-inch cake pans and line bottom with parchment paper.
 Set aside.